 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.

 Central Sands Prairie Region booklet shows that the New London area has two sites recognized as points of interest on the Great Wisconsin Birding and Nature Trail.
-Site 62 is the Mukwa State Wildlife Area and Site 64 is the Waupaca County Sturgeon Trail.
+Site 62 is the Mukwa State Wildlife Area which is the western border of the City of New London.
+Site 64 is the Waupaca County Sturgeon Trail which is directly southwest of the City.

 N. Show that your community works on public lands to control invasive species that have significant negative impacts on bird habitat.